ygModesto/modernfit/docs/index.md

-## Introducción
+## Introduction

-Define tu interfaz y Modernfit la implementa por ti.
+Define your interface and Modernfit implements it for you.

- * En tiempo de compilación
+ * At compile time
- * Genera código fuente legible
+ * Generate readable source code
- * Errores en tiempo de compilación, no esperes a ejecutar
+ * Compile-time errors, don't wait to run
- * Usa OkHttp, Volley, o uno definido por ti
+ * Use OkHttp, Volley, or one defined by you
- * Usa el converter que quieras, Jakson, Gson o uno definido por ti
+ * Use the converter you want, Jakson, Gson or one defined by you

-=== "Sincrono"
+=== "Synchronous"

     ``` java
     @Modernfit(